-Ellern Mede School is an OFSTED Outstanding rated school which has been incorporated since 2002 with a strong academic success record achieved for young people who have special educational needs owing to illness.
-We currently provide education to children up to age 18 who are receiving inpatient treatment at either Ellern Mede Ridgeway hospital in Mill Hill or at Ellern Mede Barnet hospital in High Barnet.
+Ellern Mede School Ltd holds an OFSTED Outstanding rating for its London school in Mill Hill which has been incorporated since 2002.
+Its two London schools have a strong academic success record achieved for young people who have special educational needs owing to illness.
+We currently provide education to children up to age 18, and up to A-Level, for young people receiving inpatient treatment at either Ellern Mede Ridgeway hospital in Mill Hill or at Ellern Mede Barnet hospital in High Barnet.
+A third school planned for the local London area is to be announced soon and will expand its reach to pupils who have an educational health care plan (EHCP) for reasons of social, emotional & mental health (SEMH) reasons.
+Ellern Mede Moorgate School in Rotherham, South Yorkshire is due to receive its first OFSTED inspection soon.

 "The quality of teaching, learning and assessment is outstanding."